Pull to refresh

 Overview

 Two years ago, Long Lake was buying suburban homeowners-association managers.
-On May 4, 2026, the same company agreed to take American Express Global Business Travel private for $6.3 billion in cash—paying a 60% premium to acquire the world's largest corporate travel platform.
-The deal is the biggest yet in a new venture-backed strategy that uses AI software to absorb traditional service companies wholesale.
+On May 4, 2026, Long Lake agreed to take American Express Global Business Travel private for $6.3 billion, paying a 60% premium.
+The deal acquires the world's largest corporate travel platform as part of a new venture-backed strategy that uses AI software to absorb traditional service companies.

 Why it matters